tekperfect/devops-docs/docs/courses/03-Version_Control/lessons/git.md

 \$ git init

-Step 2: Add a new file to the repo
+2. Add a new file to the repo
    Go ahead and add a new file to the project, using any text editor you like or running a touch command or using any other text editor

 Once you've added or modified files in a folder containing a git repo, git will notice that changes have been made inside the repo.
 But, git won't officially keep track of the file (that is, put it in a commit.